Instant Pot Chicken Stock

 1. Cover the bones/shells with water.

-2. Add in root vegetables to your liking (I typically only use onion and maybe garlic, but many like to use carrots, celery, or other root veggies too).
+2. Add in root vegetables and seasonings to your liking (I typically only use onion and maybe garlic, but many like to use carrots, celery, or other root veggies too).

-4. Cook on manual pressure for 120 minutes, allowing a natural pressure release for 10 minutes or so before releasing remaining pressure through the valve.
+3. Cook on manual high pressure for 60 minutes, allowing a natural pressure release for 10 minutes or so before releasing the remaining pressure through the valve.

-If you don't have an Instant Pot pressure cooker, you can definitely make this chicken stock on the stovetop.
-It's just going to take a lot more time.
-Place all of your ingredients in a large stock pot, cover carcass and added ingredients with water, and bring to a boil.
+• If you don't have an Instant Pot or other pressure cooker, you can make chicken stock on the stovetop; it's just going to take more time.
+Place all of your ingredients in a large stock pot, cover the carcass and added ingredients with water, and bring to a boil.
 Turn down the heat and simmer for 2-3 hours (at minimum; 3-4 hours is better if you have the time).
 Allow to cool, strain, and use/freeze as needed.

 Instant Pot Chicken Stock

-Instant Pot chicken stock is an easy recipe to make!
-Simply combine a leftover whole carcass, spices, and other simple ingredients in a pressure cooker for rich bone broth that's perfect for soups and can even be frozen.
+Instant Pot chicken stock is an easy, frugal recipe.
+Get a rich bone broth that's perfect for soups & can easily be frozen.

 Affiliate links used.